WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

 /// file while an exclusive lock is held.
 ///
 /// If the open file has a shared lock and there are no exclusive locks held
-/// for the fhile, this function upgrades the lock to an exclusive lock.
+/// for the file, this function upgrades the lock to an exclusive lock.
 If the
 /// open file already has an exclusive lock, this function has no effect.
 ///
 /// This requests an *advisory* lock, meaning that the file could be accessed